by Bruce E. Camber, Initiated: September 2019 Updated: December 14, 2020

-We thank Prof. Dr. Steven Strogatz of Cornell University who says the following:
+We thank Prof. Dr. Steven Strogatz of Cornell University who said the following:

-Note: Thanks goes to David Shirokoff and Ronald J. Adler, Hansen Experimental Physics Laboratory, Gravity Probe B Mission, Stanford University, Stanford, California 94309
+Six easy roads to the Planck scale, Ronald J. Adler, Hansen Experimental Physics Laboratory (Gravity Probe B Mission), Stanford University, Stanford, California 94309

 True confessions.
 We have learned to follow every lead.
 While getting further and further involved with the study of pi (π), we would slow down a little to make some guesses and postulations knowing full-well that we would be back to attempt to understand each function more deeply.

 Symmetries in motion.
 The circle-sphere dynamics now transition from basic geometries, to symmetries in motion.